Common sense should prevail when you ask yourself should I remove my authentic Mali face tattoo

 Now, for tattoos that are on parts of your body that aren’t visible—for example the Henry

-—then that’s a problem that can be easily solved.
+Rollins tats on the back—then that’s a problem that can be easily solved.
 If you have

 tattoos on your legs or your arms then you might make a disciplined decision to cover up both your